lifeoncode/writr/README.md

 </ul>

 <h4>React.JS</h4>
-<p>React is used for the frontend, articles, login screen and more and to handle user interaction with the application.
-Basically everyhing the user sees on their screen was build using React.JS</p>
+<p>For the frontend, I used React, fetching and displaying articles, the login and signup UI, handling user interaction with the application.
+Basically everyhing the user sees was built using React.</p>

 <h4>Node.JS</h4>
-<p>I used Node.JS for the backend server-side logic of the application, processing of user requests and more</p>
+<p>I used Node.JS for the backend server-side logic of the application, the processing of user requests and serving the right content.</p>

 <h4>Express</h4>
-<p>Express is a framework that makes building web servers simple...
-I used it to create routes, middleware and the API layer of the blog application</p>
+<p>Express is a framework that makes building web servers simple, its build on top of NodeJS.
+I used it to create routes, middleware and the API layer of the application</p>

 <h4>MongoDB</h4>
 <p>For the database layer, I used mongoDB because it comes with Atlas, which is a cloud platform for creating and hosting databases</p>